phensley/cldr-engine/packages/plurals/etc/plurals.api.md

     // Warning: (ae-forgotten-export) The symbol "Rule" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "RangeMap" needs to be exported by the entry point index.d.ts constructor(expressions: Expr[], cardinals: Rule[], ordinals: Rule[], ranges: RangeMap);
-    // Warning: (ae-forgotten-export) The symbol "DecimalArg" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     cardinal(n: DecimalArg): string;
     // (undocumented)